kuiperzone/AvantGarde/README.md

 By the default, only "*.axaml;*.xaml" and image files are shown in the Project Explorer as these are the primary files you will want to see in Avant Garde (the rest of your project will be hidden but see below).

-Avant Garde maintains its own "settings" pertaining to each solution you open with the application, along with the respective projects.
+Avant Garde maintains its own "settings" pertaining to each solution you open with the application.
 Normally, you will not need to change these.
 If you do make changes, these changes will be saved between launches so that you need only make them once.

 **Important.** For example, in order to generate previews, Avant Garde must find your application assembly which must first be built.
 Normally, if your assembly is in the usual place, i.e. under "project/bin/Debug...", Avant Garde